The Future is Now Here (or so we are told)

 If you are a business in an area that is about to go live with the NBN then make sure you have plans in place to change your old telephone lines over to Carrier Grade IP Telephony to get the right quality of service and give your callers the best voice experience possible.

-An added advantage of using our NBN service is that our IP Telephony is prioritised on our network so your inbound call quality
+An added advantage of using our NBN service is that our IP Telephony is prioritised on our network so your outbound call quality will be perfect.

-Can you can get isACCESS NBN in your area?
+Can you can get Talking Business NBN in your area?

 Click here to find out.